It's not a conference.

 of attendees said they'd come back in a heartbeat.

-Apply before it's too late →Most Conferences
+Apply to attend →Most Conferences

 Interesting People